 It remains unclear whether the idiosyncratic form was stylistic or realistic, but the mummies of both Smenkhare and Tutankhamun displayed a slightly elongated skull suggesting that the more abnormal depictions may have simply been an exaggeration.

-During the reign of Amenhotep III (Akhenaten’s father) artists began to depict nature in all its glory in a natuarlistic way not common to traditional ancient Egyptian art.
-This art form was also apparent during the reign of Akhenaten as his worship of the sun disc included a reverence for the natural world.
-The depictions of nature from this period are amongst the most beautiful works of art recovered from Ancient Egypt.
+During the reign of Amenhotep III (Akhenaten’s father) artists began to depict nature in all its glory in a naturalistic way not common to traditional ancient Egyptian art.
+This art form was also apparent during the reign of Akhenaten, as his worship of the sun disc included a reverence for the natural world.
+The depictions of nature from this period are among the most beautiful works of art recovered from Ancient Egypt.

 The subject matter of royal art also changed.
 In addition to the formal scenes of the king worshipping, normal day-to-day activities are given prominence.
 There are a number of beautiful depictions of Akhenaten and Nefertiti playing with their daughters beneath the rays of the Aten.
 The beauties of nature are also prominent in royal art.
 Traditional art reflects a belief in the eternal, while Armarna art existed more in the moment and reveled in the glorious world created and governed by the all powerful sun.

 The proportions of the Aten Temple he built at Karnak are exaggerated and unconventional, methods of construction also changed.
 Smaller blocks of stone set in a strong mortar replaced the huge monumental blocks used by Akhenaten’s predecessors.
-It is quite possible that Akhenaten used art as a way to emphasize his difference from his predecessors as when he moved to Akhetaten (Armarna) the art becomes less exaggerated.
+It is quite possible that Akhenaten used art as a way to emphasize his differences from his predecessors, as when he moved to Akhetaten (Armarna) the art became less exaggerated.
 Official inscriptions also changed significantly, moving away from the old-fashioned traditional language to a less formal spoken style.

 Akhenaten had a royal tomb built near his new city.
 Some suggest that the tomb was never used despite the discovery of smashed fragments of sarcophagus and canopic jars, and ushabtis found in the city and the tomb.
 In any case, it seems his body was moved some time after burial, but no one knows what happened to it.
 Some suggest his detractors exhumed him and destroyed his mummy, while others argue that his followers reburied him in the Valley of the Kings.
 It has even been suggested that his was the mummy buried in tomb KV55, although the body would seem to be too young.